Why are conventions important to St. Louis?

 St. Louis is a place where history and magic collide, and the result is a destination like no other.
 In the heart of a revitalized downtown, a vibrant new hospitality district continues to grow.
 We are centrally located and have convenient and reliable air lift, with more than 230 daily flights into St. Louis Lambert International Airport.
 The MetroLink light rail system makes it an easy reach downtown and the convention corridor with world-class attractions and nightlife.

-With some of the most premier hotel brands in the industry, including Marriott, Four Seasons, Hilton, Embassy Suites, Drury, Holiday Inn and Hyatt, there are more than 7,000 available guest rooms in downtown St. Louis and more than 38,000 rooms in the metropolitan area.
+With some of the most premier hotel brands in the industry, including Marriott, Four Seasons, Hilton, Embassy Suites, Drury, Holiday Inn and Hyatt, there are more than 7,300 available guest rooms in downtown St. Louis and 39,000 rooms in the metropolitan area.
 More than 1,750 of those rooms are newly remodeled and all within steps of America’s Center.

 The convention corridor is compact and walkable making it easy to connect with colleagues and friends no matter where they are staying downtown.
 Between meetings, St. Louis has an array of world-class attractions for attendees to enjoy, including the historic Gateway Arch, the National Blues Museum, City Museum, Busch Stadium, live music/entertainment and a variety of restaurants sure to please any palate, and all within steps from the convention center and major downtown hotels.
 Quite simply, we offer planners and attendees an affordable and memorable convention destination.